Reconciling Security and Utility in Next-Generation Epidemic Risk Mitigation Systems: Evaluation

 \subsection{Deployment}

+{Our prototype does not yet support an end-to-end implementation of the upload protocol and the PIR protocol for risk querying.
+However, our phone app supports uploading a user's encounter history directly to the backend and downloading the complete risk information from the backend, thus enabling a pilot deployment.

-We tested the end-to-end functionality of {\sys} using a pilot deployment in the university building over \update{16 days}\footnote{We received the university IRB approval for the deployment.}.
-We simulated infected users to trigger uploading of encounter histories and risk dissemination. \todo{The backend server was hosted in a single core VM with Ubuntu 20.04.3 LTS guest OS, 1GB RAM, and 32GB disk.} We placed \update{8 BLE beacons}, one each in various meeting rooms, labs, and social areas, and \update{2 network beacons} in a subset of these spaces for risk broadcast.
-We involved \update{15 volunteers}, \update{10} of whom carried a dongle and the rest used our smartphone app.
-The app users were asked to upload their encounter history to the backend on \update{three} random days.
+We tested the end-to-end functionality of {\sys} using a pilot deployment in the university building over 16 days\footnote{We received university IRB approval for the deployment.}.
+We simulated infected users to trigger uploading of encounter histories and risk dissemination.
+The backend server was hosted in a single core Ubuntu 20.04.3 LTS VM with 1GB RAM and 32GB disk.
+We hosted users' data in a MySQL DB v8.0.27.
+We placed 8 BLE beacons, one each in various meeting rooms, labs, and social areas, and 2 network beacons in a subset of these spaces for risk broadcast.
+We involved 15 volunteers, 10 of whom carried a dongle and the rest used our smartphone app.
+The app users were asked to upload their encounter history to the backend on three random days.
 All users checked their simulated exposure risk everyday.
 Their devices downloaded the risk information over periodic broadcast channel only and recorded the number of encounters matched with the broadcast.
-App users saw the number of matched entries on their phone screens, while the dongles' LEDs blinked faster to indicate non-zero matches.
+App users saw the number of matched entries on their phone screens and the dongles' LEDs blinked faster to indicate non-zero matches.

-\textbf{Statistics.} Over the period of the experiment, the beacons generated a total of \update{12288} unique {\ephIDs}, and the user devices captured a total of \update{11670} of these {\ephIDs}.
-When the app users uploaded their encounter history, they uploaded an average of \update{155} {\ephIDs} to the backend.
-The number of other participants whose devices found matching entries for each of the three uploads was \update{8, 6, and 5.}
+\textbf{Statistics.} Over the period of the experiment, the beacons generated a total of 12288 unique {\ephIDs}, and the user devices captured a total of 11670 of these {\ephIDs}.
+When the app users uploaded their encounter history, they uploaded an average of 155 {\ephIDs} to the backend.
+The number of other participants whose devices found matching entries for each of the three uploads was 8, 6, and 5.